dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_2_Grid-to-Obs.rst

-Point-Stat Tool: General
+Point-Stat Tool: General  ???
+Julie, should this be a header?
+I left it "as is".???
 ------------------------

-Point-Stat Functionality
+Point-Stat Functionality  ???
+Julie, should this be a header?
+I left it "as is".???
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The Point-Stat tool provides verification statistics for comparing gridded forecasts to observation points, as opposed to gridded analyses like Grid-Stat.
 The Point-Stat tool matches gridded forecasts to point observation locations using one or more configurable interpolation methods.
 The tool then computes a configurable set of verification statistics for these matched pairs.
 Continuous statistics are computed over the raw matched pair values.
 Categorical statistics are generally calculated by applying a threshold to the forecast and observation values.
 Confidence intervals, which represent a measure of uncertainty, are computed for all of the verification statistics.

-Point-Stat Usage
+Point-Stat Usage  ???
+Julie, should this be a header?
+I left it "as is".???
 ^^^^^^^^^^^^^^^^